-On this day in 1781, Patriot forces led by Colonel William Harden and Brigadier General Francis Marion, known as the “Swamp Fox,” lure British commander Major Thomas Fraser and his 450 soldiers into an ambush at Parker’s Ferry, 30 miles northwest of Charleston, South Carolina.
+On August 13, 1781, Patriot forces led by Colonel William Harden and Brigadier General Francis Marion, known as the “Swamp Fox,” lure British commander Major Thomas Fraser and his 450 soldiers into an ambush at Parker’s Ferry, 30 miles northwest of Charleston, South Carolina.
 Meanwhile, 3,000 soldiers set sail with the French fleet on their way to aid the Patriot cause.

 Fraser’s command consisted of 450 Loyalists who had begun an uprising in the region.
 Marion, who earned his nickname for his ability to “outfox” his opponents in the swamps of the South Carolina backcountry, sent his fastest riders ahead to tempt Fraser into a waiting Patriot trap.
 The maneuver succeeded.
 Fraser ordered his men to charge, and three successive volleys of musket fire by the Patriots mowed down the ranks of the Loyalist cavalry.
 Only a shortage of ammunition among the Patriots saved the Loyalists, who lost half their force in the skirmish.
 Fraser himself was hit three times in the course of the engagement, but managed to continue in command of his men.